Bayesian Calibration of Engine-out NOx Models for Engine-to-Engine Transferability: Introduction

 Accurate on-board modeling of engine-out NOx (the nitrogen oxides exiting an engine before an aftertreatment system) is critical for meeting increasingly stringent emissions regulations and improving engine performance.
 Engine-out NOx, primarily generated in diesel and gasoline engines during combustion, contributes significantly to air pollution, smog formation, and health issues such as respiratory diseases~\citep{boningari2016impact}.
 As emission regulations such as Euro VI/VII~\citep{european2022commission} and U.S. EPA Tier III/IV~\citep{epa} continue to evolve, automotive manufacturers face the challenge of reducing emissions under various operating conditions, including real driving scenarios~\citep{barbier2023predicting}.
 Moreover, new testing procedures such as real driving emissions tests demand that engines maintain low NOx outputs not just in laboratory cycles but during on-road transients~\citep{bajwa2024development}.
 Meeting these regulations requires precise control of in-cylinder combustion and efficient aftertreatment usage, both of which depend on accurate engine-out NOx models.

 However, achieving high fidelity NOx prediction is technically challenging.
 NOx formation in engines is sensitive to many factors, such as combustion temperature, oxygen availability, fuel injection timing, and exhaust gas recirculation rates, which interact in a highly nonlinear fashion.
 Traditional NOx sensors are costly and operate only when exhaust temperatures are high enough, meaning there is no knowledge of engine-out NOx during cold exhaust conditions, such as engine startup.
-This has spurred interest in predictive models that estimate NOx emissions from readily available engine signals.
+This limitation is particularly critical because a substantial fraction of the total cumulative tailpipe NOx is emitted during this cold-start and warm-up phase, before the aftertreatment system reaches its optimal operating temperature.
+This has spurred interest in predictive models that estimate engine-out NOx from readily available engine signals.
 Instead of substituting NOx sensors with a purely model based virtual sensor, model predictions can be used to improve the functionality of the physical sensors by providing a reference signal for consistency checks.
 For example, incorporating NOx prediction from the engine can improve the sensor signal integrity of physical sensors and help identify malfunctions or aging within the aftertreatment system~\citep{barbier2023predicting}.
 Furthermore, the estimation of real time NOx serves as a critical parameter for the vehicle's on-board diagnostics system, allowing effective monitoring of engine states~\citep{walker2016future}.